 Become a Proposer and Submit Proposals

-First, click on the “Get Started” button and connect your wallet, or if your wallet is already connected, you will see the dialogue box below, in this box you have the basic info you need to get started.
-You can choose from the different options on the left-hand side menu:
+Click on the “Get Started” button to connect your wallet.
+If your wallet is already connected, you will see the dialogue box below.
+This box contains the basic info you need to get started.

 Then, click on Submit Proposals: